 Cardinal Donald Wuerl

-Cardinal Donald Wuerl is Apostolic Administrator for the Archdiocese of Washington.
-He was elevated to the College of Cardinals in 2010 by Pope Benedict XVI.
-He participated in the March 2013 conclave that elected Pope Francis.
+Cardinal Wuerl was elevated to the College of Cardinals in 2010 by Pope Benedict XVI and participated in the March 2013 conclave that elected Pope Francis.

-Cardinal Wuerl is known for his teaching ministry and is involved in many education, health care and social service organizations.
-He is the author of numerous articles and over a dozen books, including the best-selling catechisms, The Teaching of Christ and The Catholic Way.
-His recent books include, The Church (2013), The Light Is On For You (2014), Open to the Holy Spirit: Living the Gospel with Wisdom and Power (2014), The Marriage God Wants for You (2015), To the Martyrs (2015) and Ways to Pray (2015).
+Nationally known as a teacher of the faith, Cardinal Wuerl expanded the archdiocese’s communications outreach to include blogs, e-letters and various social and multi-media platforms.
+He is the author of numerous articles and more than a dozen books, including the best-selling catechisms, The Teaching of Christ and The Catholic Way.
+His recent books include The Church (2013), The Light Is On For You (2014), Open to the Holy Spirit: Living the Gospel with Wisdom and Power (2014), The Marriage God Wants for You (2015), To the Martyrs (2015) and Ways to Pray (2015).

 The Cardinal was born in Pittsburgh, Pennsylvania, and received graduate degrees from The Catholic University of America, the Gregorian University in Rome and a doctorate in theology from the University of Saint Thomas in Rome.
 He was ordained a bishop by Pope John Paul II on January 6, 1986, in Saint Peter’s Basilica, Rome.
 He served as Auxiliary Bishop in Seattle until 1987 and then as Bishop of Pittsburgh for 18 years until his appointment to Washington.
 His titular church in Rome is Saint Peter in Chains.